jannschu/traefik-maintenance-plugin/README.md

 # Traefik Maintenance Plugin

-A simple middleware plugin for Traefik that checks for maintenance status from an API and blocks requests if maintenance is active.
+A robust middleware plugin for Traefik that checks for maintenance status from an API and blocks requests if maintenance is active.

 ## Features